Ahmed4Shawky/CIPHER---Automated-Reconnaissance-Framework-/README.md

 # CIPHER---Automated-Reconnaissance-Framework-
 CIPHER is a comprehensive reconnaissance framework designed for ethical hackers and penetration testers.
 This interactive bash script streamlines the information gathering phase of security assessments by automating common reconnaissance tasks with an intuitive menu-driven interface.

-CIPHER is a comprehensive reconnaissance framework designed for ethical hackers and penetration testers.
-This interactive bash script streamlines the information gathering phase of security assessments by automating common reconnaissance tasks with an intuitive menu-driven interface.

 # Features